These are clubs based on a shared identity.

 The ISC is established for the purpose of promoting greater diversity and international awareness in the college community.
 We promote wellbeing, friendship, interaction, and understanding among international students and other groups at HCC as well as foster greater unity within the international student community.
 Through this club we are creating a forum for international students to voice their distinctive concerns and interests to better the college community and learning experience as a whole.

-Our mission is to teach society the reality behind the "latino" stereotypes; to learn by supporting other clubs and participating in HCC's activities and events; and to unite people because we believe in teamwork.
-When you join LISA, you become part of our family.
+Our mission is to teach society the reality behind the "latinx" stereotypes; to learn by supporting other clubs and participating in HCC's activities and events; and to unite people because we believe in teamwork.
+When you join LEA, you become part of our family.
 We are focusing this year on the Latin Heritage Film Festival, Expo Latino, and fundraising to travel to Puerto Rico.

-The SAS Club seeks to educate the HCC community about autism, the spectrum, and the life of people living with a diagnosis.
-We welcome anyone to join, and we meet on Wednesdays during Activity Period during the semester.
-Every year in April, we hold a panel discussion for students with autism to speak to the HCC community of faculty, staff, and other students.
+The SAS Club seeks to educate the HCC community about Autism.
+We welcome all students with neuro-diverse profiles with open arms, we offer a judgement-free zone, and we meet on Wednesdays during Activity Period during the semester.
+Every year in April, we hold a panel discussion for students with Autism to speak to the HCC community of faculty, staff, and other students.

 Our purpose is to offer to HCC students, Jewish and non-Jewish, the possibility to learn and understand about Jewish culture and traditions – like celebrations, holidays, and special culinary dishes.
 Among many of the activities this club does, club members plan fundraising events as well as attend discussion panels and conferences with expert guest speakers.